Friday, April 7, 2023

 Prv.28:14 Happy is the man that feareth alway: but he that hardeneth his heart shall fall into mischief.
 29:1 He, that being often reproved hardeneth his neck, shall suddenly be destroyed, and that without remedy.

 The offering of the body of Jesus Christ destroys our body of sin.
 The resurrection of Christ sets us free from the law of sin and death.
 He being in the form of God (Jn.1:1, Phil.2:5-10) partook of the likeness of sinful flesh yet without sin (Rom.8:3, Heb.4:15, 1 Jn.1:1-2,4:2) so that we through his death and resurrection might be partakers of the divine nature, that is his Spirit, (2 Pt.1:4) or his life.
-(1 Jn.5:11-12, 4:15, Jn.1:4, 3:16, 2 Cor.4:11)
+(1 Jn.5:11-12, 4:15, Jn.1:4, 3:16, 2 Cor.4:11) The 'presence of' does not indicate 'power over' regarding the law of sin.

 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
 Rom.6:6